Steven-Grevera/ENC4265/manual.md

 At the end of your Marathon (if you make it that far-), your total time is totaled up and scored accordingly.

 ![image](https://github.com/user-attachments/assets/5c4900f9-8b91-4e88-b87c-de515d15337a)
+*Figure 217: Image of a Marathon victory screen and how it is all totaled up and your reward for completing it.
+Image Taken By: Steven Grevera*